 – Pants Optional?

 You might be wondering where are my pants in this layering line-up.
 As long as your core is warm, they are fairly optional.
 Yes, I wear them.
-But any sturdy pair of jeans will work just fine.
+However, any sturdy pair of jeans will work just fine.